 Suppose a design professional administering a construction contract advises the owner that a problem with the project is due to a construction defect when, in fact, it is the result of the professional’s own design error.
 If the owner sues the contractor for breach of contract and the contractor prevails, the contractor’s defense costs should be recoverable as damages in an action by the contractor against the design professional.
 This is sometimes known as the “tort of another” doctrine, after its formulation in RESTATEMENT (SECOND) OF TORTS § 914(2): “One who through the tort of another has been required to act in the protection of his interests by bringing or defending an action against a third person is entitled to recover . . . attorney fees . . . thereby suffered or incurred in the earlier action.”

 The lower court’s jury instructions certainly had some legs; there is precedent in New Hampshire for an award of attorneys’ fees incurred in litigating with a third party.
 Hubbard v.
 Gould, 74 N.H.
-25, 28 (1906) (“If it is established that the defendants and not the plaintiff are responsible for the injury to Rogers’ horse, the expenses reasonably incurred in good faith by Hubbard in litigating the questions raised by Rogers’ claim are a part of his damages”).
+25, 28 (1906) (“If it is established that the defendants and not the plaintiff are responsible for the injury to Rogers’ horse, the expenses reasonably incurred in good faith by Hubbard in litigating the questions raised by Rogers’ claim are a part of his damages”); Hildreth v.
+Bergeron, 110 N.H 197, 199 (1970) ("If the alleged contract was breached he is entitled to all expenses resulting from the breach including attorney's fees both in defending the Gilbert action and prosecuting the suit over against the suppliers.").
 This result has been characterized by several implied, non-contractual indemnity cases as a proper item for indemnification.
 Morse v.
 Ford, 118 N.H.
 280, 281 (1978) (“Our cases have held that attorney’s fees are proper when an indemnitor is primarily responsible for the injury to the third party”); General Contracting & Trading Co., LLC v.
 Interpole, Inc., 899 F.2d 109, 113 (1st Cir.
 1990) (applying New Hampshire law) (“the indemnitee’s damages may include reasonable counsel fees and costs necessarily expended in defending against the principal claim”).

 Whether analyzed under implied indemnity principles or labeled the “tort of another” doctrine, recovery of attorneys’ fees as damages does seem to be available in New Hampshire in three-party scenarios.